 11. Sandbox With Bench And Wood by Construct 101

-If you remember us saying that some of the sandboxes with benches and tops are more complicated, we found you one that is very user friendly but still has these great features.
+If you remember us saying that some of the sandboxes with benches and tops are more complicated, we found you one that is very user-friendly but still has these great features.
 The Sandbox with Bench & Lid by Construct 101 is a great option if you are new to building but want to create a more complicated sandbox.
-The Construct 101 plan is laid out well with simple and easy to follow step by step pictures instructions.
+The Construct 101 plan is laid out well with simple and easy-to-follow step-by-step picture instructions.

 12. Sand Table by Mommy Needs Coffee